-Dog Adoption Fees include: First round of vaccinations (DH2PP, Bordetella), a general dewormer, a heartworm test, topical flea and tick treatment, a microchip and rabies vaccination (if old enough to be vaccinated for rabies).
-The adoption fee will also include either a spay or neuter surgery.
+Dog Adoption Fees include: First round of vaccinations (DA2PP, Bordetella), a general dewormer, a heartworm test (if at least 6 months old), topical flea and tick treatment, a microchip and rabies vaccination.
+The adoption fee also includes the spay or neuter surgery.

-Cat Adoption Fees include: First round of vaccinations (FVRCP), a general dewormer, FIV/FELV test (if old enough), a topical flea and tick treatment, a microchip and rabies vaccination (if old enough to be vaccinated for rabies).
-The adoption fee will also include either a spay or neuter surgery.
+Cat Adoption Fees include: First round of vaccinations (FVRCP), a general dewormer, FIV/FELV test (if old enough), a topical flea and tick treatment, a microchip and rabies vaccination.
+The adoption fee also includes either the spay or neuter surgery.

 NOTE: If the animal is under the age of 4 months at the time of adoption, it will be considered too young to receive its rabies vaccination.
-The adopter can return with the pet once it reaches four months of age to receive its rabies inoculation.
+The adopter can return with the pet once it reaches four months of age to receive its rabies inoculation at no cost.
 All dogs and cats must be vaccinated for rabies by 4 months of age as required by law.